Naam Shabana

-A day after its release in Pakistan, the film was banned there.
-The film received mixed reviews but was a box office success, benefitting from Kumar's presence.
+The film was banned in Pakistan a day after its release.
+The film received mixed reviews, but was a commercial success.

 Plot

 The film shows the origin story of Shabana Khan, who works as a proficient field agent with Ajay Singh.
 It begins with two Indian agents working under Ranvir Singh chasing an international arms dealer named Mikhail.
 However, he kills them both and escapes.

-A year later, Shabana, a college student who trains as a Kūdō fighter, falls under the agency's radar and starts being followed by them as a potential recruit.
+A year later, Shabana, a college student who trains as a Kūdō fighter, appears on the agency's radar and starts being followed by them as a potential recruit.
 One of her friends, Jai, who is in love with her, asks her on a date and confesses his love for her.
 He asks her about her past, and she tells him that she had been kept in juvenile detention for killing her abusive father, who used to physically assault her mother.
 This event is what brought her to the agency's attention.
 During their bike ride home, Shabana is a victim of eve teasing from a group of four drunk men in a jeep, resulting in Jai getting killed and the assailants fleeing.
-The main assailant escapes justice after being identified as the son of an influential man.
+The main assailant, Karan, escapes justice after being identified as the son of an influential man.

 Frustrated with the police, Shabana receives a call from an unknown number asking if she wants to avenge Jai's death.
 The caller, agent Ranvir Singh, agrees to help her take out the killer in exchange for Shabana joining a secret agency.
 Shabana agrees and receives information on the killer's whereabouts and the promised help that will aid her in killing them.
 She travels to Goa, where the killers are currently lying low.
-Keeping watch at a club, she is protected by another agent, who Ranvir tells her is their best.
+Keeping watch at a club, she is protected by another agent, whom Ranvir tells her is their best.
 When she asks why they are helping her, Ranvir tells her she is indispensable to them, and since this is important to her, they will help her as best they can.
-She decides to kill only the main assailant, leaving the others to live in fear for their lives.
-After she kills the guy in his hotel room, Ajay Singh, who protected her at the club, helps her escape.
+She decides to kill only Karan, leaving his friends to live in fear for their lives.
+After she kills him in his hotel room, Ajay Singh, who protected her at the club, helps her escape.

 Following this, Shabana is recruited into the secret agency on a trial basis, where she receives extensive training in physical fitness and fighting techniques.
 The story then focuses on a global arms dealer and supplier, Mikhail.
 Three Indian agents track down Tony, Mikhail's right-hand man.
 Tony tips them off to a German doctor who has surgically changed Mikhail's face.
 By the time the agency contacts the doctor to find out how Mikhail looks, Tony kills all three agents and escapes, revealing that he is Mikhail.
 Ranvir discovers Mikhail is planning another plastic surgery to change his face.